gestalt-config/gestalt/docs/gestalt-static/docs/advanced/string-substitution.md

 Load time `${}` substitutions are evaluated when we load the configurations and build the config tree.
 This is done once on `gestalt.load()` then all results are cached in the config tree and returned.
 Run time `#{}` substitutions are evaluated at runtime when you call `gestalt.getConfig(...);`, the results are not cached and each time you call `gestalt.getConfig(...);` you will re-evaluate the value.

 It is recommended to use Load time `${}` substitutions in the vast majority of cases as it is more performant.
-The main use case for run time `#{}` substitutions is for values you expect to change from one run to the next, such as wanting a different random number each time you call `gestalt.getConfig(...);`.
+The main use case for run time `#{}` substitutions is for values you expect to change from one call to the next, such as wanting a different random number each time you call `gestalt.getConfig(...);`.

 Aside from evaluated time, the syntax and use of both `${}` and `#{}` are otherwise identical, you can mix and match them as needed.